 The power of GTIDs are fully realized when used with the new MySQL replication utilities:

 Provides continuous monitoring of the replication topology, enabling failover to a slave in the event of an outage on the master.

-The default behavior is to promote the most up-to-date slave, based on the sets of GTIDs that have been applied, but the promotion policies are fully configurable.
+The default behavior is to promote the first viable slave in the configured list, but this can be overridden.
 Therefore, a user can nominate a specific candidate slave to become the new master (i.e. because it is configured in a certain way or has better performing hardware), and the utility will automatically poll the other slaves to retrieve any events so far not replicated to the candidate slave's relay log.

 This ensures no replicated transactions are lost, even if the candidate is not the most current slave when failover is initiated.

 If a user needs to take a master offline for scheduled maintenance, mysqlrpladmin can perform a switchover to a slave, defaulting to the most recent slave, or to a nominated candidate slave.
 It can also perform a manual failover in the event a master server has gone offline.